-- Results of ten informal polls on finasteride side effects were pooled.
+- Results of 7 informal polls on finasteride side effects were pooled.

-- In a Phase III clinical trial, Merck reported 7.7% of men experienced an adverse event related to finasteride.
+- In a Phase III clinical trial, Merck reported 7.7% of men had an adverse event related to finasteride.

-- The rate of side effects across polls was 6.2x greater than the rate of adverse events in the Phase III trial.
+- The rate of side effects in polls was 5.7x greater than the rate of adverse events in the Phase III trial.